Final: Cache simulation

 out different cache configurations and answer questions about your findings.

-You must try every configuration below on the art
+You must try every configuration below on the art, mcf, and swim cache

 traces provided to you, and discuss all of them in your answers to the